cyberchai/-pendingWrapped/SDS261-proj-cyberchai-main/README.md

 # SDS261-proj

-individual project space for the SDS 261 mini-project
+This is my final project for SDS 261: SQL for Databases, a January-term course offered by Pomona College professor Jo Hardin at Smith College.